 You've got a rigged investigation by biased people that abuse their power.

-Bruce Orr testified to it in August of 2016, including the pit bull of Robert Mueller's team.
+And then you've got everybody knew Bruce Orr testified to it in August of 2016, including the pit bull of Robert Mueller's team.

 They knew that in fact Hillary bought the irony of all ironies, bought and paid for a Russian dossier with money she funneled from a law firm to an op research firm to hire a foreign national who's not supposed to influence our elections.

-That that foreign national, we knew in August of 2016, according to Bruce Orr, hated Trump, had an agenda.
+That that foreign national we knew in August of 2016, according to Bruce Orr, hated Trump, had an agenda.

-Hillary bought and paid for it, the opposition party, and it can't be verified because even its own author, under oath, in an interrogatory, said, I have no idea if it's true.
+Hillary bought and paid for it, the opposition party, and it can't be verified because even its own author under oath in an interrogatory said, I have no idea if it's true.

-So you rig Hillary's investigation, she gets to remain in the race, the favored candidate over the you know, the the candidate that should lose 100 million to zero, that is a loathsome human being, according to Struck and Page.
+She gets to remain in the race, the favored candidate over the, you know, the candidate that should lose $100 million to zero.

-Please tell me he's not gonna win.
+Please tell me he's not going to win.

 And then, well, if he does, we have an insurance policy.

-Then they lie to a Pfizer court.
+Then they lie to a FISA court.

 That is an outright fraud to a court.